 How does the NSF proposal merit review process work?
 NSF has an interactive diagram of the general process here http://www.nsf.gov/bfa/dias/policy/merit_review/merit_animation.jsp.
-Rollover-text provides a summary of each step in the process, but clicking on the numbered steps takes you to a more detailed walk-through with additional resource links.

 What is NSF’s definition of “interdisciplinary”?
 Start here for an overview of the definition and application of the concept in merit review: http://www.nsf.gov/od/oia/additional_resources/interdisciplinary_research/index.jsp.

 What constitutes “transformative research”?
 Start here for an overview of the definition and application of the concept in merit review: http://www.nsf.gov/about/transformative_research/index.jsp.

 What is “convergence research”?
 Start here for an overview of the definition and application of the concept in merit review: https://www.nsf.gov/od/oia/convergence/index.jsp